dylan-lang/opendylan/README.txt

 the last command.
 After installation is complete, don't forget to remove the binary release's bin directory from your path.

+To avoid installing the release in the prefix location, replace the "sudo make install" command with "make bootstrap-stage-3".
+The final compiler will be put in the Bootstrap.3 directory in your source tree.

+BUILDING FOR 64 BITS

+You can build Open Dylan for 64 bits, but it is not functional yet.
+The 64-bit compiler will crash when run.
+That said, to build the 64-bit compiler, ensure you have installed a compatible Boehm garbage collection library, include the --with-arch option in the configure command, and make the 2-stage-bootstrap or 3-stage-bootstrap target:

+  ./autogen.sh
+  ./configure --prefix=/usr/local/opendylan --with-gc=/usr/local --with-arch=x86_64
+  make 3-stage-bootstrap

+In addition, you will need to include the -arch x86_64 option whenever you build a Dylan library:

+  minimal-console-compiler -build -arch x86_64 my-project.lid

 GENERAL BUILD INSTRUCTIONS